Krylov operator complexity in holographic CFTs: Smeared boundary reconstruction and the dual proper radial momentum

 where $r=\cosh\rho$ in \eqref{eq-metric-Rindler}.
-The proper radial momentum of the point particle with mass $m_p$, which we consider moving merely in the radial direction from the asymptotic boundary at $\rho\rightarrow\infty$, can be derived from its action:\footnote{Note that we do not require the mass of the point particle to be identified with the scalar field for our derivations, in contrast with \cite{Caputa:2024sux}, unless the particle is located at the asymptotic boundary.
+From the perspective of the boundary CFT, this choice of coordinates corresponds to an initial state of the form $\vert\psi_{0}\rangle=\mathcal{O}(x_{0})\vert \textrm{TFD}\rangle $, where $\mathcal{O}(x_{0})$ is a local primary field on the boundary of the Rindler wedge inserted at $(t,x_{0})\in\mathbb{R}\times \mathbb{H}_{d-1}$ on the timeslice $t=0$.
+The proper radial momentum of the point particle with mass $m_p$, which we consider to move solely in the radial direction from the asymptotic boundary at $\rho\rightarrow\infty$, can be derived from its action:\footnote{Note that we do not require the mass of the point particle to be identified with the scalar field for our derivations, in contrast with \cite{Caputa:2024sux}, unless the particle is located at the asymptotic boundary.
 However, as remarked in Sec. \ref{ssec:particle energy} the holographic dictionary relating the probe particle with an CFT operator insertion is no longer valid beyond this limiting case.}

 From the equations of motion with $\rho(0)=\rho_0$ and $\dot{\rho}(0)=v_0$ we find:

 and moreover, we have that the radial momentum for the particle is